 There is a little loop walk through the lava tunnels, but they’re not very well signposted.
 At first I was a little worried we might end up taking a wrong tunnel and get stuck, but luckily, there are plenty of people looking for the same adventure.
 Getting lost hardly possible.

-We leave our backpacks at the entrance of the cave and switch our head torches on.
+We leave our backpacks at the entrance of the lava caves track and switch our head torches on.
 It’s dark in the caves and the floor is uneven, taking a torch is strongly advised.

 It doesn’t feel as claustrophobic as I thought.
 It’s possible to mostly walk upright, which helps a lot.